Grandma has been making pineapple upside down cake for decades. It’s a family FAVORITE dessert that happens to be grandpa’s favorite!

 Not only does it prep in minutes (10 to be exact) and has simple ingredients and steps, but it looks AMAZING (and tastes amazing)!
 It truly is a show-stopper that definitely turns heads at every function.

-This homemade pineapple upside-down cake recipe is perfect all year long, but is an especially good summertime dessert along with our cupcake version!
+This homemade pineapple upside-down cake recipe is perfect all year long, but is an especially good summertime dessert along with our cupcake version or this easy version with cake mix!

 • That signature flavor.
 The pineapple juices and sugary layer ooze into the cake making it gooey and delicious!